BogdanZyk/VideoEditorSwiftUI/README.md

 # VideoEditorSwiftUI

-A little video editing application
+Video editing application with great functionality of tools and the ability to export video in different formats.

 ## Features